Bharath08R/STOCK_ANALYSIS/README.md

 ├── combined_data.csv/        # all in one CSV
 ├── exported_for_powerbi.csv  # Consolidated and udated CSV for Power BI ├── stockvisual.py            # Streamlit dashboard
-├── stock1.ipynb              # Yaml file to CSV file conversion
+├── stock1.ipynb              # Yaml file to CSV file conversion and all other codes ├── stockBI.pbix              # powerBI presentation
 ├── Sector_data.csv           # Reference CSV with COMPANY and sector info └── README.md                 # This file